digitranslab/jumpstart/docs/versioned_docs/version-2.17.0/data-sources/mysql.md

 <br/>

 :::info
-Please make sure the **Host/IP** of the database is accessible from your VPC if you have self-hosted ToolJet.
-If you are using ToolJet cloud, please **whitelist** our IP.
+Please make sure the **Host/IP** of the database is accessible from your VPC if you have self-hosted JumpStart.
+If you are using JumpStart cloud, please **whitelist** our IP.
 :::

-**ToolJet requires the following to connect to your MySQL database:**
+**JumpStart requires the following to connect to your MySQL database:**

 | Parameter | Description |
 |:--- |:--- |